Earliest known licensed Batmobile up for auction on Saturday

 DALLAS Holy smokes!
 The earliest known officially licensed car of comic book superhero Batman is up for auction on Saturday.

 The 1963 Batmobile is believed to be the first custom car to be licensed as Batman's swanky ride and could fetch up to $500,000, according to officials with Dallas-based Heritage Auctions.
-The opening bid is $90,000.
+The opening bid is $90,000 (57,755 pounds).

 This is the first time this vehicle has been put up for auction since it was cast off and forgotten for nearly 50 years.